nightingaleproject/fhir-death/README.md

-# FHIR For Death Reporting (CDC Collaboration)
+# FHIR For Death Reporting

 This repository contains all files related to the GT/CDC collaboration using FHIR applications for death reporting.
+It also contains the configurations files used to create the lab's SMART-onFHIR apps server.

 Branches
 --------